 We've included some advice to help you make sure you get credit for your experience.
 Study Overseas doesn't decide whether or not you get credit, though - that's up to your Faculty, and you'll need to contact them if you have any questions about your credit.

 Step 1: Before you apply

-Following the advice found in the choosing preferences tab, research our partner institutions and determine three suitable preferences, of which one must be of High or Moderate availability.
+Following the advice found in the choosing preferences tab, research our partner institutions and determine three suitable preferences.

 Ensure you will be able to receive credit:

-Look closely at the university’s academic offerings and make sure there appear to be enough courses that you could receive a full time credit load.
-Students need Faculty Pre-approval and ultimately Faculty Approval for a minimum of 9 units of credit per exchange semester in order to be eligible for exchange.
+Look closely at the university’s academic offerings and make sure there appear to be enough courses that you could receive a full-time credit load.
+Students need Faculty Pre-approval and Faculty Approval for a minimum of 9 units of credit per exchange semester in order to be eligible for exchange.